Communication-Focused Therapy (CFT) for Social Anxiety and Shyness

 Abstract-Style Summary

-The paper presents CFT as a psychotherapy model that attends to communication, needs, values, aspirations, and the feedback loops that can maintain social anxiety or shyness.
+The paper presents CFT as a psychotherapy model that attends to communication, needs, values, aspirations, and feedback loops that can maintain social anxiety or shyness.

 How This Relates To Readers